 Hebrew School Curriculum

-The curriculum of the Hebrew School is driven by three goals all weighted equally:
+The curriculum of the Hebrew School is driven by three goals:

-- That each student graduates from our program able to read (decode) and write Hebrew.
+- That each student graduates from our program able to read (decode) basic Hebrew words.
 While full reading comprehension is not a goal, an understanding of basic Hebrew grammar and vocabulary is also a part of our teaching mission.

 - That each student graduates from our program able to participate, and be comfortable, in religious services.
 That includes an ability to read and chant prayers, largely associated with Shabbat morning services.
 It also includes an ability to learn new prayers, learn new tunes to prayers, and walk into any service and know what is going on.
 For some students, this will extend to an ability to lead prayers as well.